arbor-sim/arbor/doc/concepts/morphology.rst

 Arbor interpretation:
 """""""""""""""""""""
 In addition to the previously listed checks, the arbor interpretation explicitly disallows SWC files where the soma is described by a single sample.
-It constructs the soma from 2 or more samples that form 1 or more segments in the segment tree.
+It constructs the soma from 2 or more samples, forming 1 or more segments.
 A *segment* is always constructed between a sample and its parent.
 This means that there are no gaps in the resulting morphology.

 Arbor has no magic rules or transformations for the soma.
 It can be a single branch or multiple branches; segments of a different tag can connect to its distal end, proximal end or anywhere in the middle.
 For example, to create a